kennytilton/mxtodomvc/README.md

 Matrix enjoys much good company in this field.
 We believe Matrix offers more simplicity, transparency, granularity, expressiveness, efficiency, and functional coverage, but in each dimension differs only in degree, not spirit.
 Other recommended CLJS libraries are [Reagent](https://reagent-project.github.io/), [Hoplon/Javelin](https://github.com/hoplon/javelin), and [re-frame](https://github.com/Day8/re-frame).
 Beyond CLJS, we admire [MobX](https://github.com/mobxjs/mobx/blob/master/README.md) (JS), [binding.Scala](https://github.com/ThoughtWorksInc/Binding.scala/blob/11.0.x/README.md), and Python [Trellis](https://pypi.org/project/Trellis/).
 Let us know about any we missed.

-#### tl;dr summary
+#### Summary
 By rewiring the fundamental action of reading and writing properties, Matrix captures the dependency graph implicit in the application code we write.

 Because it is captured transaparently, we think only about our applications while coding.
 Because we build applications from small, declarative formulas, even the largest application decomposes naturally into manageable chunks.

-Because this formulaic authoring extends to model and not just view, we enjoy this automaticity more broadly.
-And because, with sufficent "glue" code, external libraries can be brought under the dataflow umbrella, entire applications can be animated.
+Because this formulaic authoring extends to the model and not just the view, we enjoy this automaticity more broadly.
+With sufficent "glue" code, external libraries can be brought under the dataflow umbrella.

+mxWeb&trade; makes web pages easier to build, debug, and revise simply by changing what happens when we read and write properties.

 #### Postscript: on mutation
 Clojurians understand well the danger of mutation.
 Via the `re-frame` doc we have: